 This is another wine club we’d really like to work with!
 We think Blue Apron wisely nailed a niche market that’s not small.
 Their wine club sends out 500mL bottles (standard bottles are 750mL) which is a manageable weeknight portion that two people can finish without getting tipsy.
 Additionally, we’re familiar with some of the wineries they’ve partnered with and think they’ve chosen well.
 If you are interested in wine discovery at home but rarely finish a bottle, this is the wine club for you!

-Another approach to wine discovery is VineBox, a company that sends out three tastes of excellent wines each month.
+Another approach to wine discovery is VineBox Wine by the Glass Club, who sends out three tastes of excellent wines each month.
 If you like them you can buy full size bottles.
 It makes for a fun date night without too much booze.

 New York Times (NYT) Wine Club